kyfrankie/UG-FYDP-OpenFOAM/README.md

 # Solver
 ## [controlDict](run/template/system/controlDict)
-Defines the timeStep and write control. `deltaT` has to be defined such that the concurrent number is <= 1. `adjustTimeStep` enable automatic time step adjustment to `maxCo`. `functions{}` defines the run-time functions.
+Defines the timeStep and write control. `deltaT` has to be defined such that the concurrent number is <= 1. `adjustTimeStep` enable automatic time step adjustment to `maxCo`.

+`purgeWrite` defines how many timeSteps are saved (suggested to be 5-10 for final result reporting.
+Keep as 1 only when testing for reduced file size).

+`functions{}` defines the run-time functions.
 Current set up includes `residuals` function to log the residuals.

     deltaT          1e-5;
+    purgeWrite      1;
     adjustTimeStep  yes;
-    maxCo           1.0;
+    maxCo           0.9;
     functions
     {...}